nixon-voxell/GPUClothSimulationInUnity/README.md

 License
 ---
-This project is under the MIT License.
+This project is under MIT License.